-A referral may become necessary when a Provider determines medically necessary services are beyond the scope of the PCP's practice or it is necessary to consult or obtain services from other in-network specialty health professionals unless the situation is one involving the delivery of emergency services.
-Information is to be exchanged between the PCP and specialist to coordinate care of the patient to ensure continuity of care.
+A referral may become necessary when a Provider determines Medically Necessary services are beyond the scope of the PCP's practice or it is necessary to consult or obtain services from other in-network specialty health professionals unless the situation is one involving the delivery of Emergency Services.
+Information is to be exchanged between the PCP and Specialist to coordinate care of the patient to ensure continuity of care.
 Providers need to document referrals that are made in the patient's medical record.
 Documentation needs to include the specialty, services requested, and diagnosis for which the referral is being made.

 Providers should direct Molina Members to health professionals, hospitals, laboratories, and other facilities and Providers which are contracted and credentialed (if applicable) with Molina.
-In the case of urgent and emergency services, Providers may direct Members to an appropriate service including, but not limited to primary care, urgent care, and hospital emergency room.
+In the case of urgent and Emergency Services, Providers may direct Members to an appropriate service including but not limited to primary care, urgent care and hospital emergency room.
 There may be circumstances in which referrals may require an out-of-network Provider.
-Prior authorization will be required from Molina except in the case of emergency services.
+Prior Authorization will be required from Molina except in the case of Emergency Services.

-For additional information please refer to the Healthcare Services section of this Provider Manual.
+For additional information please refer to the Health Care Services section of this Provider Manual.

-PCPs are able to refer a Member to an in-network specialist for consultation and treatment without a referral request to Molina.
+Providers are requested to utilize Molina's In-Network Referral Form when referring a Member to an in-network specialist for consultation and treatment.